The House Of Tudor

 Elizabeth was an astute, prematurely wary and intelligent child, with the red hair of the Tudors coupled with her mother's large dark eyes.
 She proved herself an excellent student in languages and like all of the Tudors was fond of music.
 She became fluent in Latin, Greek, French and Italian and experienced a measure of family life and security under her last step-mother Catherine Parr.
 Catherine recognised and encouraged Elizabeth's ability in languages and the pair grew close.

 When her father died and her young brother succeeded to the throne as Edward VI, Elizabeth remained with Catherine, now Queen Dowager.
 Catherine re-married to Thomas Seymour the Lord Admiral, shortly after her husband's death.
 Seymour abused his position as Elizabeth's step-father terribly.
 Engaging in "romps" with her, tickling her and jumping on her bed in the early morning.
 On one occasion he slashed her dress with a sword.

-Elizabeth experienced imprisonment in the Tower of London during her Catholic sister Mary I's reign, in the aftermath of the Wyatt rebellion, suspected of having fore knowledge of and involvement in the rising.
+Elizabeth experienced imprisonment in the Tower of London during her Catholic sister Mary I's reign, in the aftermath of the Wyatt rebellion, along with her cousin, Edward Courtenay, Earl of Devon, she was suspected of having fore knowledge of and involvement in the rising.
 Entering the Tower through Traitor's Gate, she was held in the Tower for two months, the shadow of the axe hung suspended over her and she was deeply afraid for her life.
 Her mother, Anne Boleyn had been executed in the Tower and the haunting spectre of her fate must have loomed large before Elizabeth throughout her stay of imprisonment.
 Bent on self preservation, she stoutly denied any part in the plot.
 She was later released when nothing could be proved against her.
 For the remainder of Mary's reign Elizabeth preserved life and limb by judicious attendance at the Catholic mass.